 Some strains are more pathogenic than others and will spread disease more readily, especially if fish are compromised due to immune dysfunction.

-This disease is present in both pet fish and aquaculture species.
-It is not common in pet fish and aquaculture has developed effective vaccines.
+This disease can occur in both pet fish and aquaculture food fish species.
+It is not common in pet fish and scientists have developed effective vaccines for aquacultured fish species.

-There are many symptoms of Vibriosis that may be seen.
-These symptoms are not pathognomonic and may be caused by other diseases.
+There are many signs of Vibriosis that may be seen.
+These symptoms are not pathognomonic (specific to Vibrio bacteria) and may be caused by other diseases.

 - Red fins